RouninMedia/Concho/README.md

 ## Concho ParseStrings

-When the `concho()` function is invoked, it may optionally declare one or more PHP Associative Arrays as `Data Sources`.
+When the `concho()` function is invoked, it may, optionally, reference one or more PHP Associative Array `Data Sources`.

 Any `value` may be easily extracted from a `Data Source` using **Concho ParseString** syntax.